-Disease Prevention and Management.
-The processor has developed and implemented a procedure to prevent the introduction and spread of transmissible diseases in the workplace that includes

-- Employee, contractor and visitor training as appropriate to their function in the workplace, - Testing/monitoring for the presence of transmissible diseases, - Providing for physical separation or distancing of workers, - Providing appropriate medical care for infected workers, - Providing appropriate PPE and washing/disinfection facilities to workers and visitors to prevent introduction and spread of transmissible diseases in the workplace.
+- 2.27.1.
+The processor has developed and implemented a procedure to prevent the introduction and spread of transmissible diseases in the workplace that includes - Employee, contractor and visitor training as appropriate to their function in the workplace, - Testing/monitoring for the presence of transmissible diseases, - Providing for physical separation or distancing of workers, - Providing appropriate medical care for infected workers, - Providing appropriate PPE and washing/disinfection facilities to workers and visitors to prevent introduction and spread of transmissible diseases in the workplace.

-VII.
-SOCIAL CRITERIA
+3. SOCIAL CRITERIA

-Legal Compliance.
-The processor has identified the legal compliance requirements related to labor, worker and social matters/impacts, and operates in accordance with those requirements, such as

-- Identified all applicable worker registration requirements at the national, regional, state and local levels, - Obtained all applicable authorizations, - Maintained documentation to demonstrate on-going compliance with all applicable authorizations and regulatory requirements, - Maintained documentation concerning any legal enforcement actions/lawsuits involving the processors and corrective actions/resolution of such actions. - Where this standard conflicts or is not consistent with permitting and regulatory requirements at the national, regional, state and local levels, the processor complies with the legal requirements as a minimum.
+- 3.1.1.
+The processor has identified the legal compliance requirements related to labor, worker and social matters/impacts at the national, state and local levels. - 3.1.2.
+The processor has obtained all applicable authorizations. - 3.1.3.
+The processor has maintained documentation to demonstrate on-going compliance with all applicable authorizations and regulatory requirements. - 3.1.4.
+For processors employing domestic and foreign migrant workers, this requirement extends to compliance with applicable law. - 3.1.5.
+To demonstrate compliance with the latter, the processor maintains documentation (e.g. policies, procedures, records) that includes: - Payment of wages - Payment of displacement and journey allowances, where applicable - Provision of other facilities, as defined by the law (accommodation, medical facilities, protective clothing etc.). - Maintained documentation concerning any legal enforcement actions/lawsuits involving the processors and corrective actions/resolution of such actions. - 3.1.6.
+Where this standard conflicts or is not consistent with permitting and regulatory requirements at the national, regional, state and local levels, the processor complies with the legal requirements as a minimum.